brylevkirill/notes/Bayesian Inference and Learning.md

 ---
 ### graphical models

-  "The biggest advantage of graphical models is relatively simple way to distinguish conditionally independent variables, which simplify further analysis and allows to significantly lower number of factors given variable depends on."
+  The biggest advantage of graphical models is relatively simple way to distinguish conditionally independent variables, which simplify further analysis and allows to significantly lower number of factors given variable depends on.

   overview by Roger Grosse
 	([first part](https://metacademy.org/roadmaps/rgrosse/bayesian_machine_learning#models),